ALL Metrics

 Discussion and conclusions

-We have outlined the execution and outcomes of a Reproducibility Hackathon, hosted by CMU Libraries, that focused on the reusability of data and code shared by a faculty member from the university.
+We have outlined the execution and outcomes of a Reproducibility Hackathon, hosted by CMU Libraries, focusing on the reusability of data and code shared by a faculty member from the university.
 This event allowed students to interact with real research outputs to learn potentially new skills and fields of study while simultaneously offering their perspective.
 In reviewing the reproducibility of research code from the participating faculty member, Christopher Warren, students showed that manual setup was needed to rerun research code, and along with that, depreciations required them to write updates and modifications.
 One participating student sought a way to encapsulate the code so that everything was packaged and shareable, enabling an outside user to properly reproduce the run by executing a single script.
 Lastly, we attempted to rerun the code while using a ChatGPT API to debug.
 This option identified and addressed the same errors that student participants met and successfully reproduced the same figures.

 Ethics and consent